dcdpr/did-btcr2/mdbook/src/appendix/optimized-smt.md

     Hash1101 --> DataBlock1101[("Data Block 1101")]:::dataBlock
 ```

-The DID controller has to prove that there is either an update or a non-update in the Beacon Signal.
-To prove an update, the DID controller provides the nonce and either the BTCR2 Update or the hash; to prove a non-update, the DID controller provides the nonce.
-In addition, the DID controller provides the list of collapsed parents and hashes of each peer in the tree necessary to recalculate the root hash against which to compare with the value in the Beacon Signal.
+The DID controller has to prove that there is either an update or a non-update in the [Beacon Signal].
+To prove an update, the DID controller provides the nonce and either the [BTCR2 Update] or the hash; to prove a non-update, the DID controller provides the nonce.
+In addition, the DID controller provides the list of collapsed nodes and hashes of each peer in the tree necessary to recalculate the root hash against which to compare with the value in the [Beacon Signal].

-Assuming that the DID of interest is at index 13 (`int(hash(did)) == int(1101) == 13`), the aggregator (the party responsible for constructing the sparse Merkle tree) must provide the DID controller with:

-* a list of collapsed parents above leaf node 13; and
-* a list of hashes of the peers at the parents that have not been collapsed.
+Assuming that the DID of interest is at index 13 (`int(hash(did)) == int(1101) == 13`), the [Aggregation Service] (the party responsible for constructing the [Sparse Merkle Tree]) must provide the DID controller with a list of collapsed nodes above leaf node 13 and a list of hashes of the peers for uncollapsed nodes.

-With the additional information from the aggregator, the DID controller can now provide a verifier with the following proof:
+The [Aggregation Service] has the full [Sparse Merkle Tree] and can construct [SMT Proofs][SMT Proof].
+DID controllers request the [SMT Proofs][SMT Proof] from the [Aggregation Service] and give them to verifiers.
+An example proof may be:

 ```json
 {